National Chinese Dogwood

 An impressive vase shaped variety with deep green foliage turning burgundy in fall; showy white flowers in spring and an upright habit of growth; requires rich, well-drained acidic soil, adequate precipitation and some shade

 National Chinese Dogwood features showy clusters of light green flowers with creamy white bracts held atop the branches in late spring.
 It features an abundance of magnificent red berries from early to mid fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves turn brick red in fall.
 The peeling gray bark adds an interesting dimension to the landscape.

 National Chinese Dogwood is an open deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.